-Our PSHE subject leader is responsible for monitoring the standards of children's work and the quality of teaching.
+Our PSHCE subject leader is responsible for monitoring the standards of children's work and the quality of teaching.
 Our subject leader supports colleagues in their teaching by giving them information about current developments in the subject, and by providing a strategic lead and direction for the subject in the school.
-Our subject leader is also responsible for giving the Head teacher an improvement plan, evaluating strengths and weaknesses in the subject, and indicating areas for further improvement.
-We allocate special time to our subject leader to enable them to review samples of children's work, gather pupil voice and to observe teaching in the subject.
-The subject lead works closely with a link Governor to review the standards and provision of PSHE across the school.
+Our subject leader is also responsible for giving the Headteacher an improvement plan, evaluating strengths and weaknesses in the subject, and indicating areas for further improvement.
+We allocate special time to our subject leader to enable them to review samples of children's work, and to observe teaching in the subject.
 This policy will be reviewed at least every two years.